eliteSchwein/mooncord/README.md

 ## Invite

-you will see the Invite Link on Startup in the Log, to retrieve the look use
+you will see the Invite Link on Startup in the Log, to retrieve the Log use

     $ sudo systemctl status MoonCord